usnistgov/hyperspy_tutorial/instructions/index.rst

 respectively.
 The homepage contains general information about the project as a whole, while the User Guide is an extensive piece of documentation that explains how to use HyperSpy for all sorts of analyses.
-Feel free to refer to these links before and during the tutorial session for additional help.
+Feel free to refer to these links before and during the workshop session for additional help.

 Session Logistics
 -----------------